Best Treks in Bhutan: Top 5 Trekking Routes for a Bhutan Tour in 2025/2026

 Best times for trekking in Bhutan

-2. What to pack for Bhutan trekking tour?
+What to Pack for Bhutan Trekking Tour?

 Packing for a trek in Bhutan largely depends on what time of year you are trekking there and where you are trekking.
 Different regions of the country have different climates and temperatures, and while you may need warmer clothing in one district, in another you can get away with fewer warm clothes because of warmer temperatures.

-However, on average, for those trekking in the peak seasons of spring and autumn, a general packing list can be used for both seasons.
 For those trekking in the warmer months, less warm clothing is required, while in the winter, it can be useful to bring more light layers, thermal underwear, and a good fleece or down jacket.

 Clothing-wise, a general packing list for trekking should include: